 Oranga Tamariki is a government initiative that was established in 2017 to aid any child in New Zealand whose wellbeing is at significant risk of harm.
 It replaces the former Child, Youth and Family Services and rebuilds the old state care system.
 Yet according to Beacroft, the agency is years away from finding its feet.

 “This is a once in a life time opportunity… we won’t get a second chance.
 With children we have to get it right.”

 Among the measures bought in to help protect and improve the wellbeing of vulnerable children in the New Zealand community is The Children’s Act 2014.

 To comply with the act every person working with children in both central and local government must undergo safety screening – anyone with serious convictions are prohibited from working closely with children, unless granted an exemption.

-This means any existing non-core children’s workers will also need to have completed and passed stringent screening by the fast-approaching deadline.
+This means any existing non-core children’s workers also need to have completed and passed stringent screening already.

 What safety checks do workers need?